Mehmet Hetemaj: Monza

 In July 2014 he joined Italian club Monza.

 SJK

 Hetemaj joined SJK in January 2015.
 Since then he has become a fan favorite and scored many important goals for the club.
 Hetemaj has been the clubs captain since 2019.
+Hetemaj announced his retirement from playing in December 2022.

 International career

 Finland Under-21

 Hetemaj, along with his older brother Përparim Hetemaj, was called up to represent Finland U-21 at the 2009 UEFA European Under-21 Football Championship.

 Finland

 Hetemaj made his senior debut for Finland against Japan in February 2009.
 After a convincing season in AlbinoLeffe he was called up again on 21 May 2010 for a match against Estonia.

 Kosovo

 Hetemaj made his senior debut for Kosovo in a 6–1 loss against Turkey in May 2014, a friendly match.
-However, he lost his eligible to switch for Kosovo in competitive match after accepting the call-up from Finland in 2016, after Kosovo became a member of UEFA and FIFA.
+However, he lost his eligibility to switch over to Kosovo for competitive matches after accepting new call-ups from Finland in 2016, precisely when Kosovo became a member of UEFA and FIFA that year.